Razer ID

 Research Approach

-Rather than relying on a single user group, Elnathan planned and ran moderated usability testing sessions with participants drawn from five departments — marketing, HR, software development, and the UI/UX team — to surface a diverse range of mental models and expectations.
-Sessions combined qualitative observation with quantitative task-completion tracking, ensuring findings were both behaviourally grounded and defensible to stakeholders.
+Rather than relying on a single user group, I planned and ran moderated usability testing sessions with participants drawn from five internal departments — marketing, HR, software development, and the UI/UX team — to surface a diverse range of mental models and expectations.
+Sessions combined qualitative observation with quantitative task-completion tracking, ensuring findings were both behaviourally grounded and defensible to stakeholders across three iterative rounds.

 Key Insight